avielrs/avielrs.github.io/_posts/2020-07-08-Intro-Market-Basket-Analysis.md

 ![Alternate image text](/images/Intro_MBA/association_rule.png)

 #### Step 4:
-Now we can create a recommendor system based off of the lift value.
-For example, if a consumer purcahses Milk (antecdent) provide all consequents where the lift value is equal or greaater than 5 which means the customer is at least 5 times more likely to purchase item B (consequents) when purchasing item A (antecedent).
+Now we can create a recommender system based off of the lift value.
+For example, if a consumer purchases Milk (antecedent) provide all consequents where the lift value is equal or greater than 5 which means the customer is at least 5 times more likely to purchase item B (consequents) when purchasing item A (antecedent).
 Another method is to sort the lift values where the output lists the top 3 consequents with the greatest lift values.

 #### For more details, please visit my [github](https://github.com/avielrs/Market-Basket-Analysis)!

 #### Links for Reference
 [https://towardsdatascience.com/mba-for-breakfast-4c18164ef82b](https://towardsdatascience.com/mba-for-breakfast-4c18164ef82b)
 [https://www.youtube.com/watch?v=WGlMlS_Yydk&t=8s](https://www.youtube.com/watch?v=WGlMlS_Yydk&t=8s)
 [https://towardsdatascience.com/association-rules-2-aa9a77241654](https://towardsdatascience.com/association-rules-2-aa9a77241654)
 [https://towardsdatascience.com/complete-guide-to-association-rules-2-2-c92072b56c84](https://towardsdatascience.com/complete-guide-to-association-rules-2-2-c92072b56c84)